SylviaRemington/django-books-api-2-django-rest-framework/README.md

 ### Lecture Practice of Creating Django Rest Framework API: <br>
 (Also, there are some errors in the original code he sent below.
-I've sent this info to the original doc for Tristan to review and change.)
+I've sent this info to the original doc for Tristan to review and change.) <br>
+**This is the second attempt at creating an api.
+In this one, I started playing around with the code & this needs to be debugged.**

 # Django Rest Framework API Step By Step Instructions